Kuchaman City: Kuchaman Fort

-In the foothills of this fort, it has grand bastions, from where a winding path has been made to go to the top of the fort.
-In this fort of Kuchaman, 18 bastions, grand palace, Ranivas, Silhagar, granary, giant water tanks, Dev temples are built.

-There are 5 huge tankas (tanks) for water storage, in which Patalya tank (पाताल्या हौज) and Andherya tank (अन्धेरया हौज) (closed tank) are the main ones.
-In the past, a huge water canal used to flow under the fort of Kuchaman, which had special importance in terms of security.
-In the inner square, horses' stalls and handicrafts are also present.
-The Silhkhana of this fort is very big and there are separate rooms for keeping glass and gunpowder.
-There is a mound on the north side of the fort which is still called Hathi Teeba.
-To the east of the fort, a grand Sun Temple is situated on a small dungri, which is a symbol of the faith of Suryavanshi Rathores.
-A grand temple of Lord Ganesha is situated on Ganesh Dungri.
-This fort of Kuchaman never collapsed in front of the enemy army, hence it is called Anakhla fort.
-In Kuchaman, there was a mint of Marwar state in which the minted coins were called Kuchamani coins.

 The fort is now converted into a heritage hotel managed by Amritanandamayi Trust named after Mata Amritanandamayi.

-Historical town Kuchaman was situated within a fortified wall in the past, whose main entrances are Aathuna Darwaza (Chandpol), Surajpol, Kashmiri Darwaza, Paltan Darwaza, Hod Ka Darwaza and Dhari Darwaza, in the past there was a settlement of Bandukia Muslims in Kuchaman who used to sell guns and used to do construction and repair work.
-In the princely period itself, its own original style and tradition of folk theater developed here, which is famous as Kuchaman Khayal, the ancient tradition of Gangaur's fair in Kuchaman.
-The fort of Shyamgarh village and the fort of Mithadi village are also worth visiting at a short distance from the fort of Kuchaman.

 Meera Mahal

 The Meera Mahal is a palace inside the premises of fort which plays host to the miniature paintings illustrating the life story of Rathore poet-saint Meerabai, the passionate devotee of Lord Krishna.
 The passion and dedication with which Meera (a married Rajput woman) worshiped Lord Krishna has been a part of the folklore for ages and is still considered to be one of the finest efforts by any devotee to evince the allegiance to the Lord.
 Thakur Ranjit Singh constructed the Mahal (Palace) and its temple in 1832, which contains lok devta and gurus.

 Jal Mahal

 Jal Mahal (Water Palace) is a unique concept visualized and implemented with an aim to provide the queens and princesses with a hidden swimming pool.
 The fort has two swimming pools.
 Jal Mahal, an underground pool, is royal in every aspect with its supercilious cloisters and arcades.
 The fort is now a heritage hotel.